blindsub/UAFT/README.md

 ## adversarial fine-tuning
    After generator mixture speech of source domain and target domain for training, and create the scp file of them.
-   You can edit `train.yml` with corresponding file path and run the following command to start trainging.
+   You can edit `train.yml` with corresponding file path and run the following command to start training.

    `python train_Tasnet.py --opt config/Conv_Tasnet/train.yml`